bridgetownrb/bridgetown/bridgetown-website/src/_docs/structure.md

       </td>
       <td>
         <p>
-          <code>.bridgetown-cache</code> is used to improve performance over multiple builds.
-It’s a good idea to add this to your <code>.gitignore</code> file.
+          <code>.bridgetown-cache</code> is used to improve performance over multiple builds by storing the results of expensive operations.
         </p>
       </td>
     </tr>